The Center for Cetacean Research and Conservation and Cook Islands Whale Research

 The impact of whales on climate has been further explored and astounding conclusions have been reached.
 The interdisciplinary nature of marine science is demonstrated in many oceanic processes.
 The “whale pump” is an oceanic process in which chemistry, geology, physics and biology intertwine to reveal a significant decrease in atmospheric CO2 thanks to the whales.

 Another rare beaked whale came over the reef a few days after we successfully rescued the first one.
-This one was found washed up dead in the reef between Motutapu Onearo.
-Marisa and Gracie waded out to the lagoon to the whale and collected complete measurements with skin samples!
-What…
+This whale was found washed up dead on the reef between Motutapu and Onearo.
+Marisa and Gracie waded out to the whale across the lagoon and collected complete measurements with skin samples!…

 I love waking up in the morning and having absolutely no idea what new adventure might present itself.
 Exhausted from a very busy and intense whale season, we were out in bad weather yesterday hoping to find a singing male humpback.
 The calls started coming in at about 10:12 AM.…

 Thanks to the fishermen, we were notified of a floating "blob".
 It turned out to be a very, very dead whale!
 Dead enough to make our eyes water.
 From our GoPro footage we noticed the next day that 17 vertebrae were hanging underneath, wrapped in fibrous tissue and blubber... a biologist's…